microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/Readme.md

   - [Challenge 5 - Bring it to the end user with secure authentication](#challenge-5---bring-it-to-the-end-usern)
 - [**Contributors**](#contributors)

-## MicroHack introduction
+## MicroHack Introduction

 ### What is the next generation of modernization and why does it matter?

-## MicroHack context
+## MicroHack Context

-This MicroHack scenario walks through the modernization from an application what was hosted in virtual machine or in an Azure App Service to completely managed container based infrastructure, with a focus on the best practices and the design principles and some interesting challenges for real world scenarios.
+This MicroHack scenario walks through the modernization from an application what was hosted on [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines) or in an [Azure App Service](https://azure.microsoft.com/en-us/products/app-service) to completely managed container based infrastructure, with a focus on the best practices and the design principles and some interesting challenges for real world scenarios.
 Specifically, this builds up to include working with an existing infrastructure in your datacenter.

 Further resources:_